75 Fun Halloween Activities for Kids: Halloween Crafts and Treats for Spooky Fun

 51. Apple Nachos

 Apple Nachos are our new favorite snack!
-Sliced up a few apples, drizzled with peanut butter, and sprinkled a few chocolate chips.
+Slice up a few apples, drizzle them with peanut butter, and sprinkle a few chocolate chips on top.
 You can also use raisins, caramel, nuts, or any other toppings that sound yummy.

 52. Ghost Pizzas